Matthew Chapter Five

 Matthew 5:4

-The comfort that is associated with being a part of His kingdom is reserved for those who mourn over their sins and the sin of the world.
+The comfort that is associated with being a part of his kingdom is reserved for those who mourn over their sins and the sin of the world.
 This teaching ties in with what John the Baptist was preaching and the fact that repentance must come before salvation is possible.
 The poor in spirit will be bothered inside by the sin of their lives and the sin around them.
-This Godly sorrow will bring them to repentance and mourning which opens up the door to accepting the grace of the King.
+This godly sorrow will bring them to repentance and mourning which opens up the door to accepting the grace of the king.

 Matthew 5:5